Keep Up With Us

 Go ahead and subscribe to receive 1–2 emails per month.

-Plan the Perfect Breckenridge Spring Break Ski Day
+Goal: Plan the Perfect Breckenridge Spring Break Ski Day

-With 2,908 acres of skiing and snowboarding spanning five peaks, it’s no wonder Breckenridge Ski Resort is a top spring break destination and, with its base sitting at 10,000ft, it’s also one of the best spots for spring skiing because the snow fares a bit better under spring conditions at that altitude.
+With 2,908 acres of skiing and snowboarding spanning five peaks, it’s no wonder Breckenridge Ski Resort is a top spring break destination and, with its base sitting at 10,000ft, it’s also one of the best spots for spring skiing because the snow fares better under spring conditions at that altitude.
 Combine that with great grooming, and you have a superb spring snow surface for skiers and snowboarders of all ages and abilities.

 Did you know you don’t have to split the family up while taking lessons at the ski area?
 A family private lesson is a fun way to witness your kids’ first turns or just spend the day together improving your skills and learning the best way to navigate the resort together.
 Because it’s private, you can customize the day for your family’s needs and, as a big bonus during Spring Break, you can skip the lines all day while with your instructor for more time on the slopes!

-One of the reasons locals love spring in Breckenridge is because of the longer days and the sunshine.
+One of the reasons locals love spring in Breckenridge is because of the longer days and extra sunshine.
 In January, we will see about 9.5 hours of daylight, but in mid-March, it is closer to 12 hours.
 That’s nearly three hours of extra sunlight, which means there is time to go back to your hotel or condo after skiing, rest, and still have daylight for other activities around town.
 There is so much to explore, you will need it!
 A few other fun family outdoor activities around Breckenridge to really soak in the warmth include sledding at Carter Park, sleigh rides with Clydesdales, ice skating on the outdoor rink at the Stephen C West Ice Arena, and don’t forget outdoor hot-tubbing (pack your swimsuits!).
 If your condo doesn’t have an outdoor hot-tub, head over to Breckenridge Recreation Center to enjoy their aquatic area.

-Tip: For any guided activity like sleigh rides, book in advance of your trip so you can get a time that works best for your family.
+Don’t forget: For any guided activity like sleigh rides, book in advance of your trip so you can get a time that works best for your family.

 No trip to Breckenridge is complete without a day to explore Main Street.
 It’s just shy of a mile long, perfect for a light afternoon or evening stroll through the hub of town.
 I recently rode the free Main Street trolley with a two-year-old for an entirely new perspective of our main thoroughfare with all his wonder and giggles.
 With many stops along Main Street, the trolley is easy to catch, is an entertaining ride for wide-eyed toddlers, and is a sneaky way for parents and grandparents to save their legs for skiing.
 This is a must for any visitor (and even us locals), and with the longer spring days, there is plenty of time to explore.